 Finally, I could hear my friend’s voice better with the Truengine 3 SE.
 To analyze them in telephone calls, I put the television in the background at a medium volume to know which of the two reduced the TV’s noise most, and here the thing changed slightly.

 When I connected the sonic, he said that my voice was perceived worse and that the TV could be heard more in the background.
-Even with the two earbuds, I was able a conversation with him.
+Even with the two earbuds, I could have a conversation with him.

 Delay Tests (pubg)

-Where you appreciated the delay is playing online video games such as PUBG, the test that you will see below I have done with my mobile Xiaomi, Redmi Note 8 with Bluetooth 4.2.
-The sonic delay is much better than Truengine 3 SE, so to play, the sounds go much better.
+Where you appreciate the delay is playing online video games such as PUBG, the test that you will see below, I have done with my mobile Xiaomi, Redmi Note 8 with Bluetooth 4.2.
+The sonic delay is much better than Truengine 3 SE, so the sounds go much better to play.

 Battery Life

-The battery capacity of the case and earbuds in the Truengine 3 SE is 500mha and without a case battery capacity of 55*2mAH(Earbuds).
+The battery capacity of the case and earbuds in the Truengine 3 SE is 500mAh, without a case battery capacity of 55*2mAH(Earbuds).

 Otherhand, the soundpeats sonic battery capacity of 400mha with a case and a battery capacity of 70*2mAH without the case.